gazebosim/gz-transport/docs/development/development.rst

 The first thing to do before using a discovery object is to create it.
 The ``Discovery`` class constructor requires a parameter for specifying the UDP port to be used by the discovery sockets and the UUID of the process in which the discovery is running.
-This UUID will be used when announcing local topic.
+This UUID will be used when announcing a local topic.

 Once a ``Discovery`` object is created it won't discover anything.
 You'll need to call the ``Start()`` function for enabling the discovery.